Not all marriages last forever. In fact, just about half of all marriages end in divorce.

 Divorce and Credit Scores

-As a reminder, while your marital or relationship status does not affect your credit score, joint accounts with your ex-spouse can affect your credit scores for better or worse depending on how the accounts are managed.
+As a reminder, your marital or relationship status does not affect your credit score.
+But joint accounts with your ex-spouse can affect your credit scores for better or worse depending on how the accounts are managed.
 For example, accounts that you cosigned for your spouse or that listed you as an authorized user will also appear on your credit report so long as they remain open.
 This means if your ex-spouse makes late payments, skips them altogether, or runs up the balance, your credit will be affected.

-Account payment history is an important factor in your credit scores, and late payments on accounts due to divorce can drag your scores down.
+Account payment history is an important factor in your credit scores.
+And late payments on accounts due to divorce can drag your scores down.

 Get the Debt Paid Off

 If possible, work with your ex-spouse to pay off any existing debts and close existing joint accounts.
-You can ask your creditors about converting an account to an individual account to protect your credit during the divorce too.
+You can ask your creditors about converting an account to an individual account to protect your credit during the divorce.
 Some creditors may allow you to transfer the balance of a joint credit card account to one solely in your name or your ex-spouse’s name.

-Also check with your creditors to confirm that your spouse is no longer listed as an authorized user on your accounts—if so, have them removed immediately to prevent unauthorized future charges.
+Also check with your creditors to confirm that your spouse is no longer listed as an authorized user on your accounts.
+If so, have them removed immediately to prevent unauthorized future charges.